Search

 Studying as a Doctoral Student

-The four years of doctoral studies provide an education in becoming a researcher.
-The doctoral student is academically supported by two supervisors and an individual study plan.
-The programme is regulated by a number of provisions, all of which are based on the Swedish Higher Education Ordinance.
+The four years of doctoral studies are just that, an education to become a researcher.
+To assist him/her, the doctoral student has two supervisors and an individual study plan.
+The education is regulated by a number of local regulations, all of which are based on the Higher Education Ordinance.

 Doctoral studies are guided by an individual study plan, which is established for each accepted doctoral student.
 The plan includes the commitments of the university and the doctoral student, as well as a timetable for the doctoral candidate’s course of study.
 It is to be followed up regularly.